photoprism/photoprism-docs/docs/getting-started/faq.md

 ### What media file types are supported? ###

-PhotoPrism supports indexing, viewing, and [converting](../user-guide/settings/library.md) most common image, video, and RAW file formats, including JPEG, PNG, GIF, BMP, HEIF, HEIC, MP4, MOV, WebP, and WebM.
+PhotoPrism supports indexing, viewing, and [converting](../user-guide/settings/library.md) most popular image, video and RAW formats, including JPEG, PNG, GIF, BMP, HEIF, HEIC, MP4, MOV, WebP, and WebM.
 [TIFF is partially supported](https://github.com/golang/go/issues?q=is%3Aissue+image%2Ftiff+) without extensions such as GeoTIFF.

 The internally used image format is JPEG.
 When indexing, a JPEG sidecar file can be created automatically for videos and images in other formats.
 It is needed for thumbnail generation, image classification, and face detection.
 JPEG XL support is planned as soon as it is generally available and enough compatible tools exist.